 Origin theories for the saying, “throw it against a wall to see if it sticks,” are murky but one theory is the phrase emerged from the old technique of throwing cooked spaghetti at a wall to test its doneness.
 If it sticks, it’s thoroughly cooked.
 If it falls to the ground, more time in the water is needed.

-The beginning ideation process for the small army of students participating in the Reese News Lab isn’t much different.
-The students (either interns or students in the fall Reese News Lab course) begin the semester by throwing solutions for assigned challenges at the lab’s sterile walls.
+The beginning ideation process for the small army of students participating in the Reese Innovation Lab isn’t much different.
+The students (either interns or students in the fall Reese Innovation Lab course) begin the semester by throwing solutions for assigned challenges at the lab’s sterile walls.
 They may not throw actual noodles at the walls, but dried spaghetti noodles are sometimes combined with marshmallows to build prototypes during the practice brainstorming phase where students participate in “outrageous” ice-breaker activities.
 Once challenges are assigned, thousands of colorful post-it notes end up on the walls and only the ones that prove desirable, feasible, and viable stick.

 Unlike the linear seven-step scientific method used in science laboratories, King describes the Reese Lab’s ideation process as “more of a loop than linear process.”
 Based on a human centered design framework combined with the “lean startup” method, the process requires constant iteration and consumer validation.
 King says, “in practice this means you have to identify the audience very early, and talk to them throughout the entire process.”

 At the beginning of a semester or summer, teams are formed, and the solution generation process begins.
 Crazy, pie in the sky, blue-sky solutions are encouraged and few—if any—boundaries are placed on the students during this phase says King.